 - Identify key natural and cultural resources and visitor amenities that are at risk from climate change.
 Establish baseline resource conditions, identify thresholds, and monitor for change.
 Identify key resources in various management zones/areas (e.g., backcountry, seagrass protection, or NPS operations) that may require different management responses to climate change impacts. - Explore and establish alternative transportation options for staff and visitors such as parking and shuttle or ferry services.
 Explore use of lowemission vehicles, biofuels, and electric vehicles for NPS operations.
-Encourage partners and concessioners to provide or use alternative transportation. - Form partnerships with other resource management entities to maintain regional habitat connectivity and refugia that allow species dependent on national park resources to better adapt to changing conditions. - Undertake comprehensive climate change planning to anticipate, adapt to, and mitigate for climate change impacts on the national park.
+Encourage partners and concessioners to provide or use alternative transportation. - Form partnerships with other resource management entities to maintain regional habitat connectivity and refugia that allow species dependent on national park resources to better adapt to changing conditions.

+- Undertake comprehensive climate change planning to anticipate, adapt to, and mitigate for climate change impacts on the national park.
 This might include climate change scenario planning, participation in the NPS Climate Friendly Parks program, or adherence to the NPS Climate Change Response Strategy (NPS 2010b) or Green Parks Plan (NPS 2012) guidance.
 Engage visitors and inspire them to take action through leadership and education.
 Use the dynamic environment of the south Florida coast as a teaching opportunity about climate change.
-Educate visitors about climate change and research efforts, and climate change impacts on the resources they are enjoying.

-- Restore key ecosystem features and processes, and protect key cultural resources to increase their resiliency to climate change.
+Educate visitors about climate change and research efforts, and climate change impacts on the resources they are enjoying. - Restore key ecosystem features and processes, and protect key cultural resources to increase their resiliency to climate change.
 By reducing other types of impacts on resources, the overall condition of the resources could more easily recover from or resist the impacts of climate change. - Pursue opportunities through park operations and visitor services to use and promote green technologies and products and reduce overall energy and resource consumption. - Incorporate sea level rise projections in all park planning efforts and project designs.
-Evaluate proposed facility investments prior to project approvals using the best scientific information available and the climate change strategies described above to ensure the long-term sustainability of these investments.
-Consider whether to replace or maintain facilities in floodprone zones and, if so, how to adapt them to withstand climate change.
-If such financial investments are concluded to be unwise, consider other options or potentially do not pursue or implement the project.
+Consider whether to replace or maintain facilities in floodprone zones, and if so, how to adapt them to withstand climate change.